 A 404 occurs when a user requests a page on your website that doesn’t exist, thus throwing a 404 error page prompting users to return to the right place.
 No matter how many resources you put into ensuring your website never goes down ... there's always a chance that users could end up here.

-It's a bummer, but a fact of life.
-And the reaction of visitors when they land on your temporarily unavailable website can run the gamut -- from "taking it in stride" to "totally losing their minds."
+It's inconvenient, but a fact of life.
+And the reaction of visitors when they land on a nonexistent page can range from "taking it in stride" to "totally losing their minds."

-While there's nothing you can do about the latter, you can make your website downtime a little less of a pain by having a creative error 404 message.
+While there's nothing you can do about the latter, you can make things a little less of a pain by having a creative error 404 message.
 This can do wonders to make your website visitors crack a smile in an otherwise frustrating situation.

-To get your design juices flowing, this post will display some of our favorite website error pages.
-Hopefully you'll be able to take away a few ideas to snazz up your own 404 message.
+To get your website design juices flowing, this post will showcase some of our favorite website error pages.
+Hopefully, you'll be able to take away a few ideas to snazz up your own 404 message.